jbostoen/itop-jb-ldap/readme.md

 # Config

-See demo config in module.jb-ldap.php
+See documented demo config in module.jb-ldap.php

 Placeholders